 Habits are hard to break, but habits are also hard to create.
 It can be frustrating to feel like bad habits stick with us while good habits are elusive.
 However, step one is to be nice to yourself.
 If you know me, you know I talk about Yoga with TG — not just as my name but as Yoga with Tenacity and Grace.
 Be tenacious about your goals while also showing yourself grace along the way and each time you step on your mat.

 Think about how much judgment we place on ourselves when we “mess up” vs. how much credit we give ourselves when we do well and succeed?
 (We need to talk about that on another day!)
 For today, let’s chat about four tips I can give you that can help you keep building healthy habits.

 Tip One: Be realistic.

 Too often we start out the gate too intensely.
 We go from never eating salad to eating salad at every meal or from never running to running six days a week.
-We don’t want to burn out.
-If this is a new habit we are trying to form or a habit we are trying to restart, be realistic.
+I get it — we want to make quick progress toward those goals, see our progress.
+BUT … we don’t want to burn out.
+If this is a new habit we are trying to form or a habit we are trying to restart, we want to be tenacious and work diligently toward it but also to be realistic.
 We want to build a habit but do so realistically.

 Tip Two: Grow/Build with success.

 Once you start to have success with the realistic goal, you will feel successful and motivated.
-We want to build from that and grow the habit rather than go out too strong and have it fizzle out.
+We can then build from that and grow the habit rather than go out too strong and have it fizzle out.